Troll Lord Games: History

 TLG's first published products were a series of adventures designed for the Swords and Sorcery RPG.
 This RPG was developed by Davis Chenault and Mac Golden.
-TLG debuted these three adventures, the game system and Stephen Chenault's The After Winter's Dark campaign world at Gencon in 2000.
-These releases coincided with the release of d20 Dungeons and Dragons.
+TLG debuted these three adventures, the game system and Stephen Chenault's The After Winter's Dark campaign world at GenCon in 2000.
+These releases coincided with the release of d20 Dungeons & Dragons.
 Within a very short while TLG republished the books under the d20 license.
 At about this time they signed Gary Gygax and committed to the Gygaxian Fantasy World series.
 The series was launched with The Canting Crew, by Gary Gygax, in 2001.

 Shortly thereafter TLG published the Codex of Erde (later Aihrde), a fantasy world campaign setting and sourcebook for RPGs.
 It saw release in 2001 and was written by Stephen Chenault and Mac Golden with contributions by Davis Chenault and Gary Gygax.

 Stephen Chenault recounts the origins of the Codex of Erde and how they were enmeshed with the founding of TLG as a company, in The Crusader Magazine.

 In this book, Gary Gygax wrote an introductory adventure, Search for a Lost City.
 It was a prelude to another TLG RPG book also released in 2001, called The Lost City of Gaxmoor, written by Ernie Gygax and Luke Gygax.

 On June 11, 2001, Stephen Chenault and Davis Chenault announced that Gary Gygax would be writing books for Troll Lord Games.
 Gygax's early work for Troll Lord included a series of hardcover books that eventually came to be called "Gygaxian Fantasy Worlds"; the first was The Canting Crew (2002), a look at the roguish underworld.
 He also wrote World Builder (2003) and Living Fantasy (2003), generic game design books usable in many different settings.
 After the first four books in the series, Gygax stepped down from writing and took on an advisory role, though the series logo still carried his name.
 Troll Lord also published a few adventures as a result of their partnership with Gygax, including The Hermit (2002) an adventure intended for d20 and also for Lejendary Adventures.

 TLG also produced and published a string of RPG adventure modules taking place in the fantasy campaign world of Erde.

 Another module written for the world of Erde was called Dark Druids written by Robert J. Kuntz, RPG author and ex-employee of TSR, Inc. It was released in 2002.

-Also, in 2002 Gary Gygax and TLG continued to work together to produce the Gygaxian Fantasy Worlds series of RPG “world builder” books.
+Also in 2002, Gary Gygax and TLG continued to work together to produce the Gygaxian Fantasy Worlds series of RPG “world builder” books.

 In 2004 TLG broke away from D&D/d20 related titles to publish their own game Castles & Crusades, named after Gary Gygax's original gaming club.

 In 2005 TLG took over the publishing of Gary Gygax’s Lejendary Adventure products and produced a boxed set with a scaled down version of the rules and monsters called Essentials.
 Following this, came the release of Living the Legend, a LA module written by Gygax.